 The Varmilo VA87M doesn't have too many extra features and lacks macro-programmable keys.
 The 'Windows Lock' key is accessed via the hotkey FN+'Windows', preventing you from accidentally minimizing your game.
 If you want a similar keyboard with macro-programmable keys, check out the ASUS ROG Strix Scope TKL.

 Our unit has Cherry MX Red switches, but it's also available in various Cherry MX switches.
 The Reds are linear, so they don't provide tactile feedback.
 They have a short pre-travel distance and don't need much force to actuate, resulting in a light and responsive typing experience.
+If you're looking for a similar TenkeyLess keyboard that's hot-swappable, check out the Drop CTRL.

 The typing experience is excellent.
 Our unit uses Cherry MX Red switches, but it's available in a variety of different switches.
 Despite linear red switches being better suited for gaming, they're comfortable enough to type on and don't result in an increase in typos.
 The PBT keycaps feel nice to the touch.
 All the keys are stable, especially the spacebar.
 The keyboard is quiet enough to not disturb anyone around you but also makes a faint click when a key has been actuated.